DennohKim/TurfZone/README.md

 [Go Back to the top](#TurfZone-Web-app)
 ## Features
-1. As a user, I want to
+1. As a user, I want to sign up as new user.
-2. As a user, I want to
+2. As a user, I want to sign in.
-3. As a user, I want to
+3. As a user, I want to view available turf playgrounds.
-4. As a user, I want to
+4. As a user, I want to book a turf at a particular time.
-5. As a user, I want to

 [Go Back to the top](#TurfZone-Web-app)